-Start in Yarram, Home to the HEESCO art trail and grab a coffee and maybe a little breakfast while having a look at the famous murals.
+Start your natural wonders exploration in Yarram, Home to the HEESCO art trail and grab a coffee and maybe a little breakfast while having a look at the famous murals.
 Grab a detailed guide to the murals here.

 From Yarram head into the coastal hills to the Tarra Bulga National Park.
 This hidden pocket of temperate rainforest provides amazing walks and spectacular vistas at the suspension bridge.
 Even if you don’t go for a walk, the drive is absolutely breathtaking.
-There’s plenty of food options as you head towards Rosedale, which has a great bakery if you’re getting hungry.
 Follow the main highway into Sale and you have peaceful wetlands and the historic Swing Bridge with great walk and riding trails.
 Plus, there’s a very significant waterbird area which you can find out about here.